 Romania VAT split payments 2018

-Romania has published draft laws to introduce anti-VAT fraud split payments on a compulsory basis from 1 October 2017 – although the Prime Minister has indicated the date will be 1 January 2018.
-Romania may launch on a voluntary basis before the end of 2017.
+Romania has published draft laws to introduce anti-VAT fraud split payments on a compulsory basis from 1 January 2018 – initially the plan was October 2017.
+Romania may launch on a voluntary basis from 1 October 2017.

 Split payments divide the amount payable on taxable sales invoices between the net amount and VAT due.
 The vendor has to provide a special, secure bank account for receipt of the VAT amount from their customer – the net consideration being paid into the vendor’s regular bank account.
 The VAT Account is used for offsetting any VAT paid by the vendor on their own VAT purchases, and then used to settle the vendor’s regular VAT due to the state.
 The VAT Account can easily be monitored by the tax authorities, and reconciled to VAT transactions.
 This helps reduce the opportunity for VAT fraud.